XenoPhex/i18n4go/README.md

   -d                         the directory containing the json files to combine -r                         [optional] recursesively combine files from all subdirectories

-  --source-language          [optional] the source language of the file, typically also part of the file name, e.g., "en_US" (default to 'en')
+  --source-language          [optional] the source language of the file, typically also part of the file name, e.g., "en-us" (default to 'en')

 ```